Have you decided to start writing your book? Creative writing and the publishing process have changed forever.

 The two essentials for a serious book writer are a multi-layered word processor and editor designed specifically for writing a book or novel and a first-class spelling, grammar and writing checker.

-Here are some dedicated book writing software suggestions for you.
+Here are some of the best dedicated book writing application suggestions for you.
 They will help you in the writing process.

-Scrivener is one of the most popular premium creative writing software programs.
+Scrivener is one of the most popular premium creative and book writing tools.

-Scrivener has everything.
-An outliner, cork board, side by side viewing, word count targets and a full-screen editor along with print, export and publishing tools.
+An outliner, corkboard, side by side viewing, word count targets and a full-screen editor for distraction-free writing along with print, export and publishing tools.

 It has all the tools that a writer could ever need.
 About all that is missing are writing prompts and instant cures for writer’s block.